-Black-eyed Susans are native to North America and are well-loved by honeybees and bumblebees who are drawn to their bright yellow petals.
+Black-eyed Susans are native plants to North America and are well-loved by honeybees and bumblebees who are drawn to their bright yellow petals.
 Other varieties of Black-eyed Susans come in orange and reddish hues, as well.
 They are easy to grow and can flourish even in dry soil and arid conditions.

 Lavender is native to Europe, but their elegant shades of purple and alluring fragrance are known to attract bees.
 In addition to their signature purple hues, they also come in shades of pink and white.
 Lavender is low-maintenance and can grow well in pots or directly from the ground.

 Sunflowers, with their large eyes and bright yellow petals, also attract honeybees and bumblebees.
 Sunflowers are native to North America and can grow almost anywhere after the last frost of early spring.